mohamedhesham221/haji-flour-mill/Readme.md

 #### Setup backend
 - Go to the backend directory by typing the command:
   - `cd backend`
-- Run `npm install` to install all the dependencies.
+- Run `npm install` to install all dependencies.
 - Create a `.env` file and add the following variables:
   - `DATABASE_CONNECTION_STRING` - set it's value to a mongodb cluster connection string.
   - `JWT_SECRET` - set a unique and secure jwt secret key.